allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 }
 ```

-The REST adapter implementation accesses the domain logic via an internal facade, which then delegates to domain service and translates the domain model to API model.
+The REST adapter implementation accesses the domain logic via an internal facade, which then delegates to a domain service and translates the domain model to the API model.
 Calling domain services directly from the controller may lead to the *fat controller antipattern*, due to the fact that orchestration logic and domain model translation should not
 be the responsibility of the controller.
 An alternative would be to introduce [***application*** services](http://gorodinski.com/blog/2012/04/14/services-in-domain-driven-design-ddd/) instead of the internal facade.
 An application service, a concept which does not belong neither to the domain nor to the API adapter, would take over the responsibility of model translation and orchestration,